christianrauch/apriltag_ros/README.md

 The camera intrinsics `K` in `CameraInfo` are used to compute the marker tag pose `T` from the homography `H`.
 The node sets `K` from the first `CameraInfo` message and unsubscribes after this.

 The tag poses are published on the standard TF topic `/tf` with the header set to the image header and `child_frame_id` set to either `<tag_family>:<id>` (e.g. "36h11:0") or the frame name selected via configuration file.
-Additional information about detected tag is published as `AprilTagDetectionArray` message, which contains the original homography  matrix, the `goodness` and the `decision_margin` of the detection.
+Additional information about detected tags is published as `AprilTagDetectionArray` message, which contains the original homography  matrix, the `hamming` distance and the `decision_margin` of the detection.

 ## Configuration